Contents

 Direct answer

+That's why "ask the model to double-check" doesn't work.
+And it's why stacking more review passes from the same model doesn't help.
 The fix is not a better prompt.
-It is a second model from a different lab, with different training data, looking at the same code.
-Prompts cannot generate information the model does not have.
+The fix is a second model from a different lab, trained on different data, looking at the same code.
+Prompts can't generate information the model doesn't have.

 What DoT means precisely

-The MAD paper introduces DoT as the tendency of a single agent, when asked to reflect on and revise its own output, to converge toward its initial answer rather than improve it.
-The paper frames this as a core limitation of self-reflection approaches: the reviewer and the reviewed share everything, so the review has nowhere new to stand.
+The MAD paper describes DoT as what happens when a single model reflects on its own output and drifts toward its original answer instead of improving it.
+The reviewer and the reviewed share everything.
+The review has nowhere new to stand.

-Liang et al. contrast this with a multi-agent debate setup, where two models argue with each other and a third judge reads the exchange.
-In that setup, a finding that was missed by one model can be raised by the other, and the judge can weigh both.
-The debate structure provides the diversity that self-reflection cannot.
+Liang et al. contrast this with a debate setup.
+Two models argue.
+A third judge reads the exchange.
+A finding one model missed can be raised by the other, and the judge weighs both.
+The debate structure provides the diversity that self-reflection can't.

 DoT is not a bug in any specific model.
-It is a property of single-distribution sampling.
-You cannot train it away in one model because the problem is the absence of a second one.
+It's a property of sampling one distribution twice.
+You can't train it out of one model because the problem is the absence of a second one.

 The mechanism: same distribution, same priors

-A language model produces an answer by sampling from a probability distribution over tokens.
-That distribution is shaped by training data, architecture, tokenizer, and RLHF preferences.
-When you ask the same model to review its answer, the review is sampled from the same distribution, shaped by the same things.
+A model produces an answer by sampling from a probability distribution over tokens.
+That distribution is shaped by training data, architecture, tokenizer, and RLHF.
+Ask the same model to review its answer and the review is sampled from the same distribution, shaped by the same things.

-Imagine a model that was trained on a corpus where a specific concurrency primitive was rare.
+Imagine a model trained on a corpus where a specific concurrency primitive was rare.
 It writes a function using that primitive incorrectly.
 You ask it to review the function.
-The review is sampled from the same distribution in which that primitive was rare.
-The pattern the model would need to recognize the bug is not strongly represented.
+The review is sampled from the same thin distribution.
+The pattern the model would need to spot the bug is barely represented.
 The model shrugs and approves.

-Now imagine a second model, trained on a different corpus where that primitive is common.
+Now imagine a second model — trained on a different corpus where that primitive is common.
 It sees the bug immediately.
-The first model could not get to this answer no matter how many times you asked it to reconsider, because the information required to get there is not in its distribution.
-The second model's distribution contains it.
+The first model could not get to this answer no matter how many times you asked it to reconsider.
+The information isn't in its distribution.
+It is in the second model's.

-That is the concrete reason self-reflection fails.
-Not laziness, not prompt design, not inadequate reasoning steps.
-The reviewer does not have the information needed to find what it missed.
+That's the concrete reason self-reflection fails.
+Not laziness.
+Not prompt design.
+Not inadequate reasoning steps.
+The reviewer doesn't have the information needed to find what it missed.

 Empirical signatures of DoT